barracudanetworks/ngf-automation/contrib/azure/powershell/multisubudrupdate/README.md

 08-18 - ASM support added
 07-18 - Retry mechanism adde so the script will retry if it encounters a failure with the webhook call for up to 10 times with an increasing delay between times
 11-18 - adjustment to retry mech. to accomodate potential split brain on very short network interuptions.
+02-19 - -d YES option added to have stopping box push routes away.
+Update to ps1 as Find-AzureRMResources command depreciated.

+#Upgrading
+If you are upgrading from a previous version, in particular you will need to replace the call_udr_webhook.py, trigger_udr_webhook.sh and review steps 10b & 14

 # Installation